May Gray: The Cloudy Secret Every Gay Traveler Should Know

 The Gay Neighborhood: Hillcrest

 If you're visiting San Diego's LGBTQ+ scene, Hillcrest is home base.
 San Diego's historic gay neighborhood sits just north of downtown and has been a queer anchor since the 1970s.
-The rainbow crosswalks, the abundance of queer-owned bars and restaurants, and the general vibe of unapologetic community make it an essential stop — rain, shine, or gray skies.
+The rainbows, the abundance of queer-owned bars and restaurants, and the general vibe of unapologetic community make it an essential stop — rain, shine, or gray skies.

 LGBTQ+ Traveler Tip